Cards' Pujols hits 700th home run, 4th player to reach mark

 Pujols received a prolonged standing ovation from the crowd — he finished out last season while playing for the Dodgers.
 He took a curtain call, raising his cap in acknowledgment.

 The crowd of 50,041 chanted “Pujols!
 Pujols!”
-They finally sat down after being on their feet in anticipation of seeing history.
+The fans finally sat down after being on their feet in anticipation of seeing history.

 Pujols connected twice on the same night New York Yankees slugger Aaron Judge remained on deck for home run history.
 He remained at 60 homers, just short of tying Roger Maris’ AL mark of 61 in 1961, in a win at Yankee Stadium.

-Pujols' two bops gave the Cardinals a 5-0 lead, with all the runs coming courtesy of his big bat.

-The Cardinals extended their lead to 8-0 in the fifth on Dylan Carlson's RBI double and Lars Nootbaar's two-run homer.
-They added two more runs in the seventh on Juan Yepez's solo shot and Nootbaar's RBI single.
+Lars Nootbaar, Juan Yepez and Alec Burleson also homered for St. Louis.

 Pujols struck out swinging in his first at-bat against Heaney and grounded out to short in the sixth.
-He was replaced in the eighth by pinch-hitter Alec Burleson, who homered.
+He was replaced in the eighth by Burleson, who added a pinch-hit homer.

 Pujols snapped a tie with Alex Rodriguez for fourth on the career list when he hit career homer No. 697 against Pittsburgh on Sept.
 11.